 Pastoral Care, has, of course, changed due to the pandemic.
-At present, there are no home or hospital visits.
+Limited home visits are being made by our clergy.

 Our clergy and staff make regular phone calls to parishioners who are in need of prayer or conversation, our Sunday prayer list is updated weekly and our Vestry also stays in touch with parishioners.

 Our Zoom worship services, especially Noonday Prayer and Compline give parishioners an opportunity to see each others faces and to have conversations.
-The altar flowers continue to be arranged for Sunday worship in memory or celebration of loved ones.
+The altar flowers continue to be arranged as memorials or celebrations and we have safe home delivery.

 Parish News for Homebound Parishioners